 Risk factors for colorectal cancer include:

 - A personal or family history of colorectal cancer or adenomatous polyps.
 Your family history is important.
-If a first degree relative (parent, sibling or child) has been affected, you have double the risk.
-If you have a personal history of polyps, the size, type and number of polyps is important.
+If a first-degree relative (parent, sibling, or child) has been affected, you have double the risk.
+If you have a personal history of polyps, the size, type, and number of polyps are important.